commit-live-students/python_intermediate_project/q08_get_total_extras/README.md

 Well done, by this time you have learnt to extract data and store it in variables.
 Also, you have learnt how to find unique values and toy with it.
-Now we will learn about how to apply basic algebric operations.
+Now we will learn about how to apply basic algebraic operations.

 **The function should**